 Trim Level Breakdown

 Hyundai offers the Elantra in SE and Limited trims.
 An Eco trim will be available starting later in the model year.

 All Elantra models come standard with dual front, front side and side curtain airbags in addition to traction and stability control systems, electronic brake-force distribution and brake assist.

-Car shoppers looking at the Elantra should also check out the sporty Ford Focus sedan, the dated but indestructible Toyota Corolla and the Americanized Volkswagen Jetta.
+Car shoppers looking at the Elantra should also check out the sporty Ford Focus sedan, the indestructible Toyota Corolla and the Americanized Volkswagen Jetta.